 The University of Redlands Community Connections Program connects international students in the College of Arts and Sciences with families in the community ("hosts") for support and cross-cultural exchange.
 Through it, the university gives international students the opportunity to learn more about American cultural life, and gives hosts the chance to learn about other parts of the world and to assist international students in their adjustment to life in Redlands and the United States.
 The Community Connections Program is not residential - rather, hosts and students meet regularly in the interest of support and community building.
 The program is administered through our Office of International Students and Scholars, and any questions you have regarding it can be directed to firstname.lastname@example.org.

-OISS bases its matching on the information provided by surveys of hosts (click here) and international students (click here) online, which should be completed by June 30, 2018.
+OISS bases its matching on the information provided by surveys of hosts (click here) and international students (click here) online.
 We’ll share information about those matches just before the start of fall semester classes.